 Daniel Vee Lewis – bass, keyboards

 Daniel Vee Lewis has played and recorded with countless Santa Cruz artists for over 35 years.
 Through the eighties and nineties Daniel played with world beat pioneers Special Fun and with MCA recording artist World Entertainment War.
-He has also played bass with The Jive Hounds, cofounded Dreambeach with Pipa Piñon, and is regularly gigging with The Joint Chiefs Band.
+He has also played bass with The Jive Hounds, and cofounded Dreambeach with Pipa Piñon.

 While with World Entertainment War, Bill Graham said of Daniel, "You've got that Animal JuJu thing when you play", then signed the band to a recording and performing contract with Bill Graham Productions and MCA Records.
 And today, the "Animal JuJu thing" is what brought Daniel to envisioning and creating Locomotive Breath.